roeszler/kapthol/README.md

 With my focus to learn the process of html / css design, and the innate relative simplicity of mobile sites, I found it easier to focus on a desktop version initially, then simplifying it into a mobile interface using media queries.
 ### Wireframes
-Contained in the Wirframes section of the [4-skeleton.md](docs/ucd/4-skeleton.md) documentation is a visualization of the layout and coloring intended for the site.
+Contained in the Wireframes section of the [4-skeleton.md](docs/ucd/4-skeleton.md) documentation is a visualisation of the layout and colouring intended for the site.

 The wireframes are intended to convey :
-- An indication of the varous elements and positions of these in relation to each other
+- An indication of the various elements and positions of these in relation to each other
 - The actions / content that gets priority via it's location on the screen, actions, animations and embedded interactivity
-- What is encountered at diferent stages of the site
+- What is encountered at different stages of the site
-- Illustrate the more technical requirements in the site to achiveve an easy and intuitive navigation to the primary goals of the stakeholders in the site
+- Illustrate the more technical requirements in the site to achieve an easy and intuitive navigation to the primary goals of the stakeholders in the site
-- Convey a sense of the user experience planned for the site as users navigate thorugh
+- Convey a sense of the user experience planned for the site as users navigate through

 The feel and function of the site is intended to be light, summary with an air of simple effective service delivery.
 ### Browsers
-The kaptain holiday site has been created using google chome browser in conjunction with the chrome devlopment environment.
+The kaptain holiday site has been created using google chrome browser in conjunction with the chrome development environment.

 It has been tested on each of the following popular browsers to check for maintained function and interactivity :
 - [Google Chrome](https://www.google.com/chrome/)